 Step 3: Establish if You Can Afford the American Express Black Card

-- Let's imagine that there were no minimum requirements for a Centurion Card.
+Let's imagine that there were no minimum requirements for a Centurion Card.
 Any old Tom, Dick or Harry (with amazing credit) could just call up American Express, and get themselves a hot new status symbol.
-To maintain the exclusivity, American Express levies some pretty hefty service fees for those who hold a Black Card:
+To maintain the exclusivity, American Express levies some pretty hefty service fees for those who hold a Black Card: These might include, oh, say, a house, or savings that exceed your current credit card spending limit.
+A company or an island might help as well

 - For the privilege of opening a Centurion account, you will pay a one-time fee of $5,000.